SpongePowered/McTester/README.md

 For a test writer, all of this is completely transparent.
 If you annotate your `suspend fun` with `@CoroutineTest`, McTester will allow you to write ordinary Kotlin code that runs on the main server thread, without freezing the game.

+### Custom Mixins

+McTester allows custom Mixin classses to be applied before any tests are run.
+To use this feature, create the file `META-INF/mctester/custom-mixins.properties` in your project's `test/resources` directory.
+This file has one property: `mixins`, which is a comma-separated list of Mixin json config files.
+For example:

+`mixins=config1.json,config2.json`

+These mixin configs will be applied during startup, and will remain in affect for *all* JUnit tests classes run.

+For an example, see CustomMixinsTest in this repository.

 -------

 Inspired by https://github.com/vorburger/SwissKnightMinecraft/tree/master/SpongePowered/SpongeTests